-5.2.5 Students, faculty members, and staff involved with the direct provision of client care must be certified in basic life-support procedures.
+5.2.5 Students, faculty members, and staff involved with the direct provision of client/patient care must be certified in Basic Life Support (BLS) (or equivalent) or cardiopulmonary resuscitation (CPR) and procedures as per the dental hygiene regulatory requirements of the province.

-Provide documentation that identifies the process used to monitor that faculty members, staff, and students are certified in basic life support.
+Provide documentation that identifies the process used to monitor that faculty members, staff, and students are certified in Basic Life Support or cardiopulmonary resuscitation (CPR).

-5.3.0 Client Care and Quality Assurance
+5.3.0 Client/Patient Care and Quality Assurance

-- 5.3.1 The program must have written policies and/or protocols related to the following:

-- a.
-Audit of client care.

-- b.
-Collection of fees.

-- c.
-Confidentiality of Client Information.

-- d.
-Privacy of Client Information.

-- e.
-Consultative Protocols/Client Referral.

-- f.
-Informed Consent/Informed Refusal.

-- g.
-Client Assignment.

-- h.
-Client Continuing and Recall Care.

-- i.
-Storage, retention and disposal, and ownership of client treatment records.
+- 5.3.1 The program must have written policies and/or protocols related to the following: - a.
+Audit of client/patient care. - b.
+Collection of fees. - c.
+Confidentiality of client/patient Information. - d.
+Privacy of Client/Patient Information. - e.
+Consultative protocols/client/patient referral. - f.
+Informed Consent/Informed Refusal. - g.
+Client/Patient Assignment. - h.
+Client/Patient Continuing and Recall Care. - i.
+Storage, retention and disposal, and ownership of client/patient treatment records.

-- j.
+j.
 Professional Decorum.